students outside working on laptops

 Scheduled Advising Appointments

-Schedule an appointment with Women’s Studies advisor Paola Martinez on EAB.
+Schedule an appointment with Women’s Studies advisor Paola Martinez on SDSU Navigate.

 If you cannot make these hours or have an advising question or issue that can be handled via email, please email us at [email protected].
 We will respond M-F within 24 hours.